shanecrosby/InkWell/README.md

 # Site Summary
-## Inkwell Stationers
+## InkWell Stationers
-__Concept:__ Inkwell Stationers is a boutique stationery shop that celebrates the art of writing.
+__Concept:__ InkWell Stationers is a boutique stationery shop that celebrates the art of writing.
 They curate a range of elegant pens, journals, and paper goods for those who appreciate the written word.

 # Technical stuff